How I ended up having a large family

 In fact, sometimes they manage my little ones better than I do.

-Once when my 4 year old was refusing to pick up her toys, I was uselessly pleading with her like a fool and making increasingly horrible threats while she sat there, arms crossed, not caring.
+Once when my 4 year old was refusing to pick up her toys, I was uselessly pleading with her like a fool and making increasingly horrible threats.
+She just sat there, arms crossed, not caring.

 My 8 year old walked over, quickly sized up the situation, and said “Elle!
 Clean up your toys and I’ll give you a virtual cookie!”